 The total project cost rises to $2 million, well above the original estimate.
 Many developers underestimate these additional expenses.

-New ideas like kiosks or pop-ups sound promising, but NOI (Net Operating Income) cannot include speculative additions.
-Only income from leased and proven rentable spaces can be included.Example: A landlord wants to add three kiosks in the parking lot, estimating an additional $60,000 in annual rent.
+Example: A landlord wants to add three kiosks in the parking lot, estimating an additional $60,000 in annual rent.
 However:

 Disturbing 5,000 square feet or more of a site triggers DWQMP (Drinking Water Quality Management Plan) stormwater compliance, which requires stormwater drainage systems and environmental reviews.

 Example: Shopping center redevelopment plans to repave its parking lot and install landscaping, disturbing 5,200 square feet.
-This minor upgrade triggers:- The need for a stormwater pollution prevention plan
+This minor upgrade triggers:ADA compliance cannot be grandfathered in, meaning even older properties must meet the latest standards.

 Example: A property owner assumes their 1980s-built shopping center is exempt from new ADA standards.
 However: